 |HOLLIS (Harvard Online Library Information System)

 HOLLIS is Harvard’s most comprehensive union catalog, with millions of records for online and traditional material in the Harvard University Library system.
 The HOLLIS catalog contains entries for books, journals (not articles), manuscripts, government documents, maps, microforms, music scores, sound recordings, visual materials, and data files.
-There are two ways to search the HOLLIS catalog, HOLLIS and HOLLIS Classic.
-HOLLIS offers the newest way to find library materials, with ranked results and easily-refined searches, and searchable tables of contents.
+There are two ways to search the HOLLIS catalog: HOLLIS+ and HOLLIS Classic.
+HOLLIS+ offers the newest way to find library materials, with ranked, faceted results and easily-refined searches.
 HOLLIS Classic is the original, that offers browse by subject, search with non-Latin characters, search by call number, and the powerful "expanded search".

 VIA (Visual Information Access)